Hardware Analysis by Attribute

 Tip: Hardware queries are particularly useful during refresh planning.
 Run "Computers by Memory" and "Computers by CPU Speed" to identify machines below your minimum specification threshold, then use the results to build a business case for replacement.

 Tip: Export query results to Excel for further analysis.
-The View and Export link includes all records in the result set, not just the current page.
+Choose Excel CSV from the Format menu -- it exports the full result set, not just the current page.

 Tip: Save time by bookmarking frequently used queries.
 Your administrator can also add commonly used queries to dashboard tabs or menu items for quick access.